apache/jackrabbit-filevault/vault-doc/src/site/markdown/filter.md

 "update"
 : Existing content is updated, new content is added and none is deleted.

+For a more detailed description of the import mode, see [here](importmode.html)

 ### include and exclude elements
 the include and exclude elements allow more fine grained filtering of the subtree during import and export. they have a mandatory `pattern` attribute which has the format of a regexp. the regexp is matched against the _path_ of the